blink User Guide

 Displayed is the invoice name, amount the status (Paid or not), the date of the collection date and a link to view the invoice on Xero.

 At the core of any product or service, support is not just a requirement but an obligation.
-Within blink3sixty, there are two ways you can obtain support from the dashboard by clicking on the icons displayed below
+Within blink, there are two ways you can obtain support from the dashboard by clicking on the icons displayed below

 When the telephone receiver is clicked, you will be displayed with three options –

-1. Contact Fidelity Payment by telephone.
+1. Contact Blink Payment by telephone.

 2. Start a Live Chat with a support team member within the portal.

 3. Create a case where you can raise an issue and have a support team member contact you to discuss.
-The last option will redirect you to the support case page where you have the ability to clearly dene your issue and submit this to Fidelity Payment.
+The last option will redirect you to the support case page where you have the ability to clearly dene your issue and submit this to Blink Payment.

 When the blue message box is clicked, this will start a Live Chat with a support team member who will be able to diagnose any issue within the portal.

 The settings page is located at the top-right of your screen and appears as the ‘gear’ icon.
-This is the control centre for your blink page and allows you to view and amend your account information, add and remove users, view your blink3sixty plan, add a portal logo and create/amend a blink page.
+This is the control centre for your blink page and allows you to view and amend your account information, add and remove users, view your blink plan, add a portal logo and create/amend a blink page.

 8.1 Account Details